HurricaneJames/dex/Testing Complex Components in React.js.md

 ### Dragging an item should highlight the item being dragged.

-In the original article we "highlighted" an item using the [React: CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js) technique of embedded styles.
-Now, we should be able to test this by calling `getDOMNode().style` or `props.style`, but neither seems to work.
-They both failed to return the style we set in our Container.jsx file.
+In the original article we "highlighted" an item using the [React: CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js) technique of embedded styles. ~~Now, we should be able to test this by calling `getDOMNode().style` or `props.style`, but neither seems to work.
+They both failed to return the style we set in our Container.jsx file.~~

-Instead, the solution we chose was the good old `className` property.
+~~Instead, the solution we chose was the good old `className` property.
 It is always painful to change working code just for the sake of testing, but sometimes there is no other choice.
-We can call this pain point #1.
+We can call this pain point #1.~~

+For historical, *and stupidity* reasons, we modified the code to add a className attribute and test for that attirbute.
+We are keeping that solution here.
+See the **Changes** section at the bottom for an explanation.

     it('highlights item as selected when being dragged', function() {
       var container = TestUtils.renderIntoDocument(<Container itemTemplate={CustomTemplate} items={randomWords} />)